Neet-hu/Neet-hu/README.md

 - 🚀I’m currently undergoing training in Angular, PHP, MySQL, and WordPress, building real-world applications and strengthening my full-stack development skills.

 - ⚛️ Alongside, I’m also learning React to enhance my front-end development expertise and explore modern UI/UX development workflows.
+-
-- 🤖 I’m also honing my skills in advanced machine learning techniques, exploring deep learning frameworks like PyTorch and TensorFlow, and expanding into computer vision and reinforcement learning.
+- 🌱 I’m also honing my skills in advanced machine learning techniques, exploring deep learning frameworks like PyTorch and TensorFlow, and expanding into computer vision and reinforcement learning.

 - 🔐 Additionally, I’m learning core cybersecurity principles, including threat detection and network security, to better understand and contribute to digital safety.

-- 🌱 Currently, I'm honing my skills in advanced machine learning techniques and exploring the latest advancements in AI.
-I'm delving into deep learning frameworks like PyTorch and TensorFlow, and expanding my knowledge in areas like computer vision and reinforcement learning.
-Additionally, I'm learning about cybersecurity principles, threat detection, and network security to enhance my understanding of digital safety.
 - 💞️ I'm always open to collaborating on exciting projects that push the boundaries of technology.
 Whether it's developing innovative AI models, working on open-source projects, or creating impactful data-driven applications, I'm eager to join forces and make a difference.
 I'm also interested in cybersecurity projects that aim to create robust and secure systems.
 # 🔥 GitHub Streak
 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=Neet-hu&theme=radical)